-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 This week boosted the Eagles' starting quarterback on a number of levels.

 First, the backup who was more than just a backup finally moved on.
-Nick Foles agreed to terms with the Jaguars, and while there was never any indication of unease between the two signal-callers, the Eagles' decision to let Foles leave cleans up any lingering doubts about Wentz despite a series of injuries during the past two seasons.
+Nick Foles agreed to terms with the Jaguars, and while there was never any indication of unease between the two signal-callers, the Eagles' decision to let Foles leave cleans up any lingering doubts about Wentz, despite a series of injuries the past two seasons.

-Second, Wentz will surely be aided by the acquisition of receiver DeSean Jackson, still one of the best downfield threats in the game.
+Second, Wentz will surely be aided by the acquisition of receiver DeSean Jackson, who is still one of the best downfield threats in the game.
 As Warren Sharp of Warren Football Analysis noted, Jackson excels at the routes that Wentz has thrown best during his career, namely the out and fly.

 Star leverage